-How to use SharePlay on macOS Monterey and iOS 15
+How to use the Apple SharePlay feature on iOS and macOS

-Apple announced iOS 15 and macOS 12 Monterey, alongside other upgrades across their operating systems during WWDC21, back in June.
-These OS updates brought some features to the iPhone and Mac that we had been waiting for and missed out on a few others.
-Some of these features include Shortcuts and AirPlay support on the Mac, in addition to SharePlay, which is supported on other Apple operating systems too.
+Apple announced iOS 15 and macOS Monterey, along with other upgrades to its operating systems, during WWDC21.
+These OS updates introduced a number of great iPhone and Mac features we had been waiting for, and they missed out on a few others.
+Some of these offerings include Shortcuts and AirPlay support on the Mac, in addition to SharePlay — which is supported on other Apple operating systems too.
 SharePlay allows people to enjoy consuming digital goods together through FaceTime.

-If you’re on iOS 15.1 beta, you must be wondering how to use SharePlay with friends and family.
+If you’re on iOS 15.1 or macOS 12.1 (or later), you must be wondering how to use SharePlay with friends and family.
 What content is supported?
 What are the prerequisites?
 Don’t worry, we will be mentioning everything you need to know.